glenjamin/skin-deep/README.md

 ## Breaking Changes in 1.0

  * React 0.13 is no longer supported
+ * Rendering a function (which would be called) is no longer supported, this only existed for React 0.13's owner-based context
  * `subTreeLike` has been renamed to `subTree`
  * `everySubTreeLike` has been renamed to `everySubTree`
  * The original `subTree` has been removed, `exact` can be used to get this behaviour back, but I don't recommend you do.